 The budget for tuition remission is provided by the College of Graduate Studies and may vary from year to year.
-In past years, the tuition waiver support has covered the costs for nine hours of graduate credit each semester per student; however, support may be reduced for non-resident students after their first year (see section on establishing Florida residency) and after students become doctoral candidates and no longer need to enroll in nine hours of coursework to maintain full time status.
+Tuition waiver support typically covers the costs for nine hours of graduate credit each semester per student.
 Students are responsible for fees associated with registration.
 Current Tuition and Fee and Residency information is online.